webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Wardroid.md

   - Equipment/Science-Fiction
   - Equipment/Level/6
   - Equipment/Value/Exorbitant
-title: Wardroid
-collection: Equipment
-kind: Compendium
 ---

 ## Wardroid

 >As free synth, but outfitted for war, including modifications in attack and defense.
 A wardroid often has many additional customizations and abilities.
 > **Options :** Fantastic, Robots & Ai, Science Fiction
 > **Level :** 6
 > **Value :** Exorbitant